osa1/tiny/ARCHITECTURE.md

 For message generation, we only have a few functions like `privmsg`, `join` etc. for the messages we need in tiny.

-This crate does not depend on other tiny crates.

 #### Dependencies of `libtiny_wire`: